 In SHUFFLE!
 Kaede lost the will to live following her mother's death but Rin managed to snap her out of it... by making her believe he was the reason she died.
 She snapped out of it, but her attitude is now towards taking out all of her hatred out on him.
 She then suffers another one when she remembers it was because of her that her mother came home earlier and took the flight, now blaming herself for both of her mother's death and all the pain she caused Rin.

-Tobi aka Obito Uchiha crossed it when his team-mate Rin committed suicide freehand of his best friend who promised to protect her at any cost.
-Unlike Naruto, however, no one helped him, he didn't come back, and took itout onthe whole world.
+Obito Uchiha crossed it when his female teammate and crush Rin committed suicide freehand of his best friend and other teammate Kakashi, who promised to protect her at any cost.
+Unlike Naruto, however, no one helped Obito, he didn't come back, and he took it out on the whole world.
 He would likely have also committed suicide instead if Madara hadn't arranged the situation and put in a safeguard to prevent it.

 Kazemaru after The Genesis decimated Raimon and injured Fubuki, to the point that he actually left Raimon.